Texas is full of legends, mysteries, and folklore. Just beneath the

 Texas.
 She lived out the rest of her days in Mexico

 as a nun.
 Before Felicia died, she confided in one of her relatives

 her relative about the buried treasure and sketched a detailed map

 of its whereabouts far away in the pines of East

 Felicia’s relatives stored the map away with other family treasures

 and keepsakes.
 It was many years before someone stumbled upon Felicia’s

 treasure map stored away in an old family trunk.
 As the descendants

 studied the map and the descriptions scribbled on the map, the old

 on a new meaning.
 The family was excited and immediately formed a

 search party to travel to East

 Texas and reclaim their family fortune.

 map told of a land far away in East

 Texas that was a wild unsettled pineywood wilderness.
 Yet, when

 the Cortez family finally arrived, at the turn of the century, in

 and farms.
 Much had changed in East

 Texas since Felicia had buried her fortune in the shallow trench

 While the Cortez family did not have hostile Indians to contend with,

-the curious eyes of settlers who had established the area stared holes through
+the curious eyes of settlers who had established the area stared holes

-excavated and argued for several days around the
+had described.
+They excavated and argued for several days around the

 no Mexican gold bars, coins, or jewels.
 The Cortez family left East

 Stories of Mexican buried treasure spread like wildfire throughout

 East Texas.
 People came

 from miles around with shovels in hand to dig for the Mexican fortune;

 however, Felicia’s fortune was never found.

 |Locals tell tales

-of a ghostly nun who roams about the old historic Pilgrim Cemetery near
+of a ghostly nun who roams about the old historic Pilgrim Cemetery

-gold bars, coins and jewels.
+her fortune of gold bars, coins and jewels.

 No one has ever taken credit for the discovery of Felicia’s fortune,

 Texas and those who visit the old Pilgrim Cemetery are always

 on the lookout for a determined seniorita who guards her family fortune.